tjk90/terraform-ec2-deployment/README.md

 The AWS Provider can source credentials and other settings from the shared configuration and credentials files.
 By default, these files are located at $HOME/.aws/config and $HOME/.aws/credentials on Linux and macOS, and "%USERPROFILE%\.aws\config" and "%USERPROFILE%\.aws\credentials" on Windows.

-# Step 5 Building the infrastructure
+# Note!!!
 To build are first EC2 with terrafomr we will need a provider and the resource
 #
 # For your understanding
 Resources are a fundamental element of the Terraform language.
 They are components within a Terraform configuration that define infrastructure objects or services to be managed, such as an EC2 instance.
 On the other hand, providers are plugins that enable interaction with different infrastructure services and platforms.

-# Step 6 Create folder for the project
+# Step 5 Create folder for the project
 Create a Folder and name EC2.
 Open VSCODE and click on "File>Open Folder" and find the folder you have just created.
 Once you are inside the folder click on the "File" icon to create a new file and name it "myfirstec2.tf".
 Do not forget the ".tf" at the end!!!
 ![VSCODE_new_file](https://github.com/user-attachments/assets/ac35e611-1e99-4654-9839-d58c9f3609ce)

-# Step 7 EC2 infrastructure
+# Step 6 EC2 infrastructure
 After creating the "myfirstec2.tf" file, you should be able to write your first terraform code in the right.
 Copy and paste:
 ```sh
 provider "aws" {